T Bone Burnett

 Hold That Thought

 Isn't That What U Came 4?

 Burtnik plays Mellotron, with a polyphonic flute part on Doesn't Mean I Love You, although all other possible parts are probably something else.
 Is it real?
-While early, for samples, generic ones existed in the mid-'90s, but the key-click on the high notes sounds genuine enough.
+Early, generic samples existed in the mid-'90s, but the key-click on the high notes sounds genuine enough.
 Although a part of me hates (or wants to hate) this, another part loves (or at least likes) it, leaving me with a rather strange dichotomy.
 Yup, the songwriting's classy and commercial, if a little (or a lot) cheesy at times.
 Your call, methinks.

 Pilfershire Lane (2009, 43.42) ***/T½

 |Over the Radio/Can You Read Me?

 Third Speed of Light

 |We Can See Mars